jofftornea23/portfolio/README.md

-# portfolio
+# Work Portfolio
-Work Portfolio project
+A Work Portfolio project

 ## Getting Started
 This project is purely a showcase of work experiences.
 Feel free to fix the design object you think uneccessary.